 Eligibility

-While requirements vary by visa type, here are the common factors:
+Eligibility varies depending on the visa type, but here are the common requirements:

-- You must have a valid job offer from a U.S. employer willing to sponsor you.
+- You need a job offer from a U.S. employer willing to sponsor you.

 How to Apply

-- Employer files petition – Your employer will submit the necessary paperwork to U.S. Citizenship and Immigration Services (USCIS).
+- Employer Files Petition – The company files a petition with U.S. Citizenship and Immigration Services (USCIS).

 Processing Times